-Organizations need to have an overarching corporate strategy for staffing and product/service acquisition, if they expect to maintain a holistic approach to information security & technology procurement.
+Organizations need to have an overarching corporate strategy for staffing and product/service acquisition if they expect to maintain a holistic approach to information security & technology procurement.
 A key question that needs to be answered is: Build or Buy?

-Many organizations – especially smaller organizations – take a one-off approach to acquiring the hardware, software and services that they need throughout the year.
+Many organizations – especially smaller organizations – take a one-off approach to acquire the hardware, software and services that they need throughout the year.
 After discovering a need, they make a short-term decision about the need in question without necessarily giving any significant thought to how this decision fits within a larger framework.

 Even when major investments are being entertained, there may be no consideration given to how this purchase will impact subsequent purchases, or integrate with previous ones.
 There are, however, some serious implications that can come into play for an organization based on what type of strategy they pursue – whether deliberately or due to convenience/inertia.

 Security & Technology Procurement

 OPTION A: The BUY model

 In this model, an organization selects industry standard tools and technology, and aims to hire above-average to guru-type employees who will integrate the technology into the necessary environments, whether corporate or customer-facing.
 The staff is reasonably interchangeable in this model, although technology costs are on the higher end for implementation.
 And “staff” can include a mix of full-time employees and contractors.
 Ongoing maintenance costs are average for this model.

 OPTION B: The BUILD model